 3. Maturity means more good habits: Adult cats have already developed their manners and are less likely to be destructive or disruptive than a kitten who’s still learning how to behave.
 Starting with an adult cat means less time spent training and more time to focus on loving your new companion!

 4. Better bonding with existing pets: Older pets will have little patience for the chaos a kitten introduces into a home.
-An adult cat usually will transition more easily into a home where the other pets (cats or dogs) are also adults or seniors, particularly when the right introductory steps are taken (see pages 17-19 of this booklet).
+An adult cat usually will transition more easily into a home where the other pets (cats or dogs) are also adults or seniors, particularly when the right introductory steps are taken (see pages 17-19 of our Cat Handbook).

 5. Good choice for families with young children: Often, kittens are still learning good manners and have too much energy and play too rough for young kids.
-Since adult cats tend to be more mellow, there’s less potential for pain points when cats and kids are introduced properly (see page 16 of this booklet).
+Since adult cats tend to be more mellow, there’s less potential for pain points when cats and kids are introduced properly (see page 16 of our Cat Handbook).